-ACTION: The Monday Morning Group strongly urges Congress to support programs and funding that provide access to higher education and job skills that are critical for the 21st century including short term programs (Certificates of less than 16 units).
+ACTION: The Monday Morning Group strongly urges Congress to support programs and funding that provide access to higher education and job skills that are critical for the 21st Century including short term programs (Certificates of less than 16 units).
 Pell Grant funding must keep pace with inflation by doubling today's maximum award of \$6,895 for a maximum award of \$13,790.
 This is necessary to help students graduate without a mountain of debt.
-Since its creation in 1965, the Federal Pell Grant has provided funding to low-income students to help pay for higher education.
+Since it was created in 1965, the Federal Pell Grant has provided funding to help low-income students pay for higher education.
 We also support the continued funding of Pell for summer attendance, which allows students to finish their degrees more quickly and incur less debt.

 Doubling the maximum Pell Grant award and indexing it to inflation ensures that all students who wish to attend higher education can afford to do so and protects the Pell Grant from inflationary pressures that have eroded the grant's purchasing power over time.
-This increase would contribute to students' overall aid packages and will help sustain students' basic needs-including housing, food security, healthcare, and access to childcare-and promote on-time graduation among the most vulnerable student populations.
+This increase would substantially contribute to students' overall aid packages and will help sustain students' basic needs-including housing and food security, health care and access to childcare-and promote on-time graduation among the most vulnerable student populations.

-The Monday Morning Group also urges Congress to protect those students who must borrow.
-We are especially concerned about the elimination of in-school interest subsidies on undergraduate student loans as well as the borrowing cap for graduate students, which would put graduate and professional studies (including medical school) out of reach for many low-income students.
+Additionally, the Monday Morning Group also urges Congress to protect those students who must borrow.
+We are especially concerned about the elimination of in-school interest subsidies on undergraduate student loans and the borrowing cap for graduate students, which would likely put graduate and professional studies, including medical school, being out of reach for many low-income students.